BryanDollery/jenkins/README.md

-Codification Jenkins Demo Environment v1
+# Jenkins with Plugins

-This is the official jenkins image, with added plugins and certs for accessing github.
+This is the official jenkins image, with added plugins